~ Most Common Questions ~

 - Submit a Breeder/Herd ID Application, Signed Bill of Sale from the goat purchase, Current Goat Photos, and the $30 Annual Breeder Fee.

 - Once the Spanish goat(s) have been VERIFIED and the Breeder Fee has been paid, then the steps for DNA Registration will begin.

 - The Registrar will walk you through the whole process and give you everything you need to get the job done.

 - Five DNA registered females and 1 DNA registered male meet the requirement for becoming an SGR Certified Spanish Breeder.

 - The total cost for 6 DNA Registrations and the first year Annual Breeder Fee is $325.

 Are you doing this to make a profit?

-- The Spanish Goat Registry has been operating at a loss since inception in 2017.
+- SGR has been operating on a shoestring budget since its inception in 2017.